sinhrks/daskperiment/docs/source/quickstart.rst

    >>> d = prepare_data(a, b)
    >>> s = calculate_score(d)

-Because of the code change, it outputs the different results even though its inputs (parameters) are unchanged. `daskperiment` shows the warning.
+Because of the code change, it outputs the different results even though its inputs (parameters) are the same.
+In this case, `daskperiment` issuess the warning.

 .. code-block:: python